theblondealex/scss-reproduction/README.md

 ## This is a reproduction of an issue I had with SCSS and Next.js.

-> For an unknown reason with scss when using a local svg file with compiled sprites as background image the svg is not rendered correctly.
+> For an unknown reason with scss when using a local svg file with compiled sprites as background the svg is not rendered correctly.

 # How to reproduce